Toloka/docs/en/toloka-kit/reference/toloka.client.pool.mixer_config.MixerConfig.md

 Parameters for automatically creating a task suite ("smart mixing").

-For more information about creating task see Yandex.Toloka Requester's guide.
+For more information about creating task see Toloka Requester's guide.

 ## Parameters Description